CSRG-Group/dcs-notes.github.io/_CS141/FAM.md

 x *> y = flip const <$> x <*> y
 ```

+### Limitations of Applicatives

+Applicative effects cannot depend on the result of the previous computation.

 ## Monad Merry-Go-Round

 > A type is a **monad** if its value represent some form of context that permits us to apply a function to all the elements in one context, producing one new context each which **can then** all **be joined** together into one final context.